 - 1. How much does your country spend on the military every year?
 What does your country spend most of its money on? - 2.
-Does your country report how much they spend on the military?
+Does your country report how much they spend on the military to the UN?
 Why might a country want to share this information?
 Why might a country not want to share this information? - 3.
-Do your neighbors report their military spending?
+Do your neighbors report on how much they spend on the military?
 How would how much they spend influence you?
 Why? - 4.
-More money is spent on the military during difficult economic times.
-Poverty often causes violence and then money is spent on the military.
+More money is spent on the military during times of economic difficulty.
+Poverty often causes violence and then more money is spent on the military money that could have been used to reduce poverty.
 How can this cycle be changed? - 5.
 What are some positive outcomes of investing in the military? - 6.
 Fifteen countries pay for 81% of the world's total military expenditures.
 Why might this be seen as a problem by the other 180 countries? - 7.
 What would need to happen to encourage all countries in the world to reduce the amount they spend on the military? - 8.
 Does the problem exist in your community? - 9.
-How does being a delegate from a different country help you understand this problem in your community? - 10.
-How do the choices you make in your life help resolve this problem?
+Who is working on it?
+NGOs, not for profits, other groups or individuals? - 10.
+Knowing about this problem, how does it impact your world view? - 11.
+How could you make an impact on this issue through your life choices?